SkinLesionsResearch/NCPL/README.md

 The testing data subdirectory is the "data/semi_processed/test.txt"

-- ** File Format **: The txt file for both training and testing data is as following format
+- File Format: The txt file for both training and testing data is as following format

 "./../ups/data_ham10000/datasets/ISIC_0030828.jpg 4",